JafethvE/ExilianWinterCreativeCompetition2023/README.md

 (See the deployment.yaml file for an example).

 ## Running it locally
 For the duration of the contest I'll host the backend myself.
+You do not need to run this software manually to experience it working.
+You only need to run the [provided frontend](https://github.com/JafethvE/ExilianWinterCreativeCompetition2023.Frontend).

-If you wish to run it yourself you need to download and install Docker Desktop [from here](https://www.docker.com/products/docker-desktop).
+If you do wish to run it yourself you need to download and install Docker Desktop [from here](https://www.docker.com/products/docker-desktop).

 Download this repository, either through the github web interface or by cloning it with Git.
 Once it is installed and running you can open a terminal.